Insights Payroll

 UAE banks work to documented acceptance checklists for salary certificates, and across most of them the criteria converge on the same handful of must-haves.

-7. A match to WPS history.
-Banks increasingly cross-check the certificate against WPS salary history through the Central Bank’s credit-information system, and a certificate showing AED 25,000 against a WPS history of AED 15,000 will get questioned.
+- A match to WPS history.
+Banks increasingly cross-check the certificate against WPS salary history and the last reported salary held by the Al Etihad Credit Bureau, and a certificate showing AED 25,000 against a WPS history of AED 15,000 will get questioned.

 A capable payroll provider maintains a standard salary-certificate template, issues fresh certificates on request within the same business day, and reconciles every issued certificate against the underlying payroll register and WPS history.